You couldn't find the answer here?

 Do you offer locking tuners for left-handed guitars?

 Of course!
 We offer almost 900 different set combinations.
-We always want to know whether you play a right-handed or left-handed guitar so that we can put together the tuners with the larger string holes correctly for your set.
+We always want to know whether you play a right-handed or left-handed guitar in order to be able to put together the mechanics with the larger string holes correctly for your set.

 Do you also offer locking tuners / clamping mechanisms for guitars with reverse headstock / headstocks?

 Of course!
 We offer almost 900 different set combinations.
-We always want to know whether you play a right-handed or left-handed guitar so that we can put together the tuners with the larger string holes correctly for your set.
+We always want to know whether you play a right-handed or left-handed guitar in order to be able to put together the mechanics with the larger string holes correctly for your set.

 What are locking tuners / clamping mechanisms?

 Locking tuners, also known as clamping mechanisms, are guitar mechanisms that lock the string with a locking mechanism.
 Thus, the string is tight and can no longer be out of tune.
-It is also possible to tune the guitar faster, since it no longer needs windings.
+It is also possible to tune the guitar faster because it no longer needs windings.

 Here you will find all the functions that make our Monkey Locks - Locking Tuners so special.